Each class has an ambassador for every subject. One of these ambassadors is chosen to be the CHPA representative. These pupils are

 Peer mediation is a process by which children and young people themselves help their peers resolve conflict in a constructive, non-violent way.
 It involves trained mediators helping their peers deal with conflict through a series of mediation steps.
 It can be used for children and young people of all ages.
 Children in Year 6 volunteer their time to help support each other through mediation during play times and dinner times for KS1 and KS2 after receiving training.

-In Year 5, children take part in a practical First Aid Workshop provided by Mini First Aid – Nottingham.
+In Year 5, pupils take part in a practical First Aid Workshop provided by Mini First Aid.
 They are taught all the life-saving basics they should know.
 Mini First Aid cover assessing a casualty, CPR, chocking, burns, bleeds, bumps and breaks in their sessions.
-Children are able to practise the techniques learned on their CPR manikins and choking vests.
-At the end of the session, children receive a workbook and certificate to take home.
+Pupils are able to practise the techniques learned on their CPR manikins and choking vests.
+At the end of the session, pupils receive a workbook and certificate to take home.

-Learning about British values forms a key part of children’s spiritual, moral, cultural and social education.
+Learning about British values forms a key part of pupil spiritual, moral, cultural and social education.
 The five British values that the Government has identified for schools to focus on are:

 We uphold the British value of Democracy by: